episerver/Foundation-docs/Page Types/Common Properties.md

 Property Name | Type | Property Description
 --------------|------|---------------
-**Script files** | Content Area | Provides a place for dropping .js files to be utilized by this page and its children.
+**Script files** | ContentArea | Provides a place for dropping .js files to be utilized by this page and its children.
-**Script** | Text area | Provides a text box for typig or pasting JavaScript code directly.
+**Script** | Long String | Provides a text box for typig or pasting JavaScript code directly.

 ### Technical Information